dvirgiln/dvirgiln.github.io/_posts/2019-02-13-scale-up-and-update-a-kafka-cluster.md

 .bin/kafka-topics.sh --zookeeper $zookeeper --list
 ```

-In a production environment where it can contain thousand of topics, I do not feel quite comfortable including the reassignment of all the topics in one instruction.
+In production environments Kafka could have thousand of topics.
+So, I do not feel quite comfortable including the reassignment of all the topics in one instruction.
 I prefer to make one thousand of single reassignments.
-The following code automate this process:
+The following code automates this process:

 ```
 #!/bin/bash